 Live trading

 Live trading in NautilusTrader enables traders to deploy their backtested strategies in a real-time trading environment with no code changes.
-This seamless transition from backtesting to live trading is a cornerstone of the platform's design, ensuring consistency and reliability.
-Even so, there are still some key differences to be aware of between backtesting and live trading.
+This seamless transition from backtesting to live trading is a core feature of the platform, ensuring consistency and reliability.
+However, there are key differences to be aware of between backtesting and live trading.

-This guide provides an overview of the live trading process and its key aspects.
+This guide provides an overview of the key aspects of live trading.

 Configuration